- We advise you to exercise normal safety precautions in Palau.

 Many of the popular dive sites are located away from the capital, Koror.
 The hospital in Koror has one hyperbaric chamber.

-Dengue fever outbreaks can occur in Palau.
+Dengue fever outbreaks occur occasionally in Palau.
 We recommend you monitor local media for health announcements and take precautions against being bitten by mosquitoes, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
 For further information see the WHO factsheet on dengue fever.

 Where to get help